 On the other hand, side effects and discomfort from hormone medications to induce ovulation are likely to appear during this period (i.e. two-week wait).
 They can be noticed as early as on the same day of the procedure.

-FAQs from users: 'What is the average cost of IUI with donor sperm?', 'Can I become a single mother with artificial insemination?', 'Donor insemination vs. donor-sperm IVF, what are the main differences?', 'Can I give IUI with donor sperm a try after a failed IVF?', 'How many vials of donor sperm are required for IUI?', 'How many IUI cycles with donor sperm before success?' and 'How early will I feel pregnancy symptoms after donor insemination?'.
+FAQs from users: 'What is the average cost of IUI with donor sperm?', 'Can I become a single mother with artificial insemination?', 'Donor insemination vs. donor-sperm IVF, what are the main differences?', 'Can I give IUI with donor sperm a try after a failed IVF?', 'Is a sperm donor agreement required for donor insemination?', 'How many vials of donor sperm are required for IUI?', 'Is natural insemination with a sperm donor legal?', 'How many IUI cycles with donor sperm before success?' and 'How early will I feel pregnancy symptoms after donor insemination?'.